HangerIsACat/book-record-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Also, it is built for calling the endpoints in this project: [Book Record REST APIs](https://github.com/HangerIsACat/book-record-node).

+To setup the pre-requisites, run `npm install` inside the project root directory.

 ---

 ### Pre-requisites